eltaline/wzd/README.md

 This server was developed not only for use from scratch but also for use on current real production systems.
 To do this, the <a href=https://github.com/eltaline/wza>wZA</a> archiver is proposed for use with the wZD server.

-The archiver allows for converting current files to Bolt archives without deletion and with deletion, and also allows for unpacking them back.
+The archiver allows for converting current files to Bolt archives without deletion and with deletion, and allows for unpacking them back.
 It supports overwrite and other functions.

 **The archiver, as far as possible, is safe.
-It does not support recursive traversal, only works on a pre-prepared list of files or Bolt archives, and provides for repeated reading of the file after packing and CRC verification of the checksum on the fly.**
+It does not support a recursive traversal, only works on a pre-prepared list of files or Bolt archives, and provides for repeated reading of the file after packing and CRC verification of the checksum on the fly.**

 Data migration guide: